 What Makes "Medium-Speed WEDM" Different?

-As we discussed ealier, this so called "Medium-Speed WEDM (MS-WEDM)" method is actually a word-for-word translation from the Chinese language.
-Actually, this speed-based categorization can be very confusing.
+The "Medium-Speed WEDM (MS-WEDM)" method is actually a word-for-word translation from the Chinese language.

 Accuracy and Surface Finish

-That being said, brass wire EDM machines can achieve super high accuracy and mirror-like surface finish, courtesy of their multi-pass cutting function, stable wire control, optimal dielectric fluids, etc., while "High-Speed" molybdenum wire EDM machines are initially designed to run fast.
+Brass wire EDM machines can achieve super high accuracy and mirror-like surface finish, courtesy of the multi-pass cutting control, stable wire tension control, optimal dielectric fluids, etc. They are called "low-speed" WEDM machines, or maybe "slow wire", in the Chinese WEDM industry.

 Efficiency

-Manufacturers want "MS-WEDM" to run at a speed close to "HS-WEDM" during the first pass while maintaining overall efficiency higher than "LS-WEDM" during finishing passes if needed.
+"MS-WEDM" machines can operate at a speed close to "HS-WEDM" during the first pass while maintaining overall efficiency higher than "LS-WEDM" during finishing passes.
 That's the balanced efficiency it aims at.

 Applications